Skip to Content

 Vancouver To Hawaii Cruise Pricing

 While Norwegian is the only cruise line that sells a 7-day roundtrip itinerary from Honolulu, its price tag may startle you.
-From USD 1500 to USD 2000 per person for an interior stateroom, the sticker shock may make you rethink your plans to cruise Hawaii.
+From USD 2000+ per person for an interior stateroom, the sticker shock may make you rethink your plans to cruise Hawaii.

 Since repositioning cruises require at least a one-way airfare, cruise lines offer them at lower prices.
-I have cruised to Hawaii three times from Vancouver for a fraction of the cost.
+I have cruised to Hawaii four times from Vancouver for a fraction of the cost.

 I sailed a nine-day cruise with Royal Caribbean for a mere USD 560 in a balcony cabin on a Quantum-class ship.
 While that was a meager price, my other two were great deals too, at around USD 1000 for 12 days.